Repertoire & Curriculum

 The Durham Children’s Choir is comprised of two groups, Cantare – our preparatory choir, and Bel Canto – our performance choir (8 – 12 events per year).
 Both groups meet at the Durham Arts Council on Mondays, Cantare from 5:00 – 6:00pm and Bel Canto from 5:00 – 6:30pm.

 Singers entering grades 2-4 do not need to schedule an audition.
-Our Cantare division’s purpose is to prepare students vocally to join Bel Canto, the older DCC division.
+Our Cantare division’s purpose is to prepare students vocally to join our performance choir, Bel Canto.
 We are committed to growing DCC by developing young singers who can grow individually and as choral ensemble musicians.
 Since this is a preparatory choir, this emphasis is on a joyful atmosphere of music-making and fewer performances, allowing each child to develop confidence as a singer and musician.

-Sign-ups for Cantare are open in late May-early June each year.
+Sign-ups for Cantare run from late May through June each year.
 For consideration mid-year, you are welcome to fill out our Interest Form.

 Financial assistance is available on a need-basis to help Durham Children’s Choir (DCC) families cover the costs of their singer’s participation in DCC programs.
 Financial assistance awards are limited to the funds available each year.
 Financial assistance applications are reviewed in confidence and need-based awards are granted at the discretion of the DCC’s Board of Directors.